Graduate program

 What does our program involve?

-Saab’s Graduate Program is a two year program, which offers you the opportunity to work across two or three teams through structured rotations across the business.
-These rotations are individually tailored to your current skills and developmental needs, business requirements and individual preferences.
+Saab’s Graduate Program is a two-year program, which offers you the opportunity to undertake either a program aimed at developing technical depth within one area, or a program with structured rotations across two teams in the business.
+These options are individually tailored to your current skills and developmental needs, business requirements and individual preferences.

-- Software Engineering within our 9LV Combat Management System, Submarine Combat & Automation System and OneView Security product teams
+- Software Engineering: within our surface ship Combat Management System, Submarine Automation System, OneView Security System and Autonomous Systems product teams.

-- Modelling & Analysis of Naval Combat System solutions
+- Modelling & Analysis of surface ship Combat System solutions and Autonomous Systems solutions within the Defence domain

-- Integrated Logistics Support Engineering of Naval Combat System solutions
+- Integrated Logistics Support Engineering: of surface ship Combat System solutions and Autonomous systems within the Defence domain.

 Our graduates are also provided the opportunity to participate in professional development and mentoring activities including; the Re-Engineering Foundation Subs in Schools Program, Australia-wide Careers Fairs and Events, as well as the mentoring of future Saab graduates.